avalanche-foundation/ACPs/ACPs/176-dynamic-evm-gas-limit-and-price-discovery-updates/README.md

 As noted in ACP-103, the maximum gas consumed in a given period of time $\Delta{t}$, is $r + R \cdot \Delta{t}$, where $r$ is the remaining gas capacity at the end of previous block execution.
 The upper bound across all $\Delta{t}$ is $C + R \cdot \Delta{t}$.
 Phrased differently, the maximum amount of gas that can be consumed by any given block $b$ is:

 $$gasLimit_{b} = min(r + R \cdot \Delta{t}, C)$$

-Currently, it is not valid for a block to contain zero transactions since it would not have any effect and would be a waste of resources to accept into the blockchain.
-However, with this change, it is possible for blocks with zero transactions to still effect value of $T$.
-To ensure that validators are able to help influence the value of $T$ even if there are no transactions to be included at the time they are proposing a block, blocks with no transactions that alter the value of $T$ will now be considered valid.
-This makes it such that validators would not need to create and include a no-op transaction just be able to produce a block to alter the current value of $T$ if there are no pending transactions when it is their turn to propose a block.

 ### Configuration Parameters